 Was the lavender sending our volunteers to sleep and decreasing their performance?
-How could vaporised essential oils possibly have this effect?
+How could vaporize essential oils possibly have this effect?

 It turns out that there are compounds in rosemary oil that may be responsible for changes in memory performance.
 One of them is called 1,8-cineole - as well as smelling wonderful (if you like that sort of thing) it may act in the same way as the drugs licensed to treat dementia, causing an increase in a neurotransmitter called acetylcholine.

-As further confirmation Mark and his team analysed blood samples and found traces of the chemicals in rosemary oil in the blood.
+As further confirmation Mark and his team analyzed blood samples and found traces of the chemicals in rosemary oil in the blood.

 The implications of this kind of research are huge, but they don't mean you need to spend your days smelling of rosemary and your night sleeping on a pillow of lavender.
 The effects were measurable but modest and they give us a clue that further research into some of the chemicals in essential oils may yield therapeutics and contribute to our understanding of memory and brain function.